Waterford Film For All Autumn 2024 Season

 Thelma – Tues Dec 3rd

 In Thelma, directed by Josh Margolin, the eponymous lead, played by June Squibb, embarks on an unlikely adventure to recover $10,000 she lost in a scam.
 She enlists the help of her old acquaintance Ben (Richard Roundtree), who initially seems like an unwelcome companion.
 Together, they track down the scammers, navigating through humour, danger and the struggles of aging.
-The film mixes comedy with poignant moments, highlighting themes of independence and resilience as Thelma refuses to let her age define her
+The film mixes comedy with poignant moments, highlighting themes of independence and resilience as Thelma refuses to let her age define her.

-Tue 10th Sep - Tue 3rd Dec
+expired Tue 10th Sep - Tue 3rd Dec

 7:30pm